-1994 Subaru Legacy GT 2.2 sequential twin turbo from North America
+1994 Subaru Legacy GT Wagon 2.0 turbo from Australia and New Zealand

 Would you buy another car from this manufacturer?
 Yes